Alan Brooke, 1st Viscount Alanbrooke: Relationship with Churchill

 During the years as CIGS, Brooke had a stormy relationship with Winston Churchill.
 Brooke was often frustrated with the Prime Minister's habits and working methods, his abuse of generals and constant meddling in strategic matters.
 At the same time Brooke greatly admired Churchill for the way he inspired the Allied cause and for the way he bore the heavy burden of war leadership.
 In one typical passage in Brooke's war diaries Churchill is described as a "genius mixed with an astonishing lack of vision – he is quite the most difficult man to work with that I have ever struck but I should not have missed the chance of working with him for anything on earth!"

-Shortly after Japanese attack on Pearl Harbor, Churchill and his senior military staff used the Arcadia Conference in Washington to decide the general strategy for the war.
+Shortly after the Japanese attack on Pearl Harbor, Churchill and his senior military staff used the Arcadia Conference in Washington to decide the general strategy for the war.
 The American Army Chief of Staff George C. Marshall came up with the idea of a Combined Chiefs of Staff that would make final military decisions (subject to approval by President Roosevelt and Churchill).
 Marshall sold it to Roosevelt and together the two sold the idea to Churchill.
-Churchill's military aides were much less favorable, and Brooke was strongly opposed.
+Churchill's military aides were much less favourable, and Brooke was strongly opposed.
 However, Brooke was left behind in London to handle the daily details of running the British war effort, and was not consulted.
 The combined board was permanently stationed in Washington, where Field Marshal Dill represented the British half.
 The Combined Board did have thirteen in-person full meetings, which Brooke attended.

 When Churchill's many fanciful strategic ideas collided with sound military strategy it was only Brooke on the Chiefs of Staff Committee who was able to stand up to the Prime Minister.
 Churchill said about Brooke: "When I thump the table and push my face towards him what does he do?
 Thumps the table harder and glares back at me.
 I know these Brookes – stiff-necked Ulstermen and there's no one worse to deal with than that!"
 It has been claimed that part of Churchill's greatness was that he appointed Brooke as CIGS and kept him for the whole war.